bitwarden/android/README.md

 # Contribute

 Code contributions are welcome!
-Visual Studio with Xamarin is required to work on this project.
 Please commit any pull requests against the `master` branch.
-Learn more about how to contribute by reading the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.
+Learn more about how to contribute by reading the [Contributing Guidelines](https://contributing.bitwarden.com/contributing/).
+Check out the [Contributing Documentation](https://contributing.bitwarden.com/) for how to get started with your first contribution.

 Security audits and feedback are welcome.
 Please open an issue or email us privately if the report is sensitive in nature.
 You can read our security policy in the [`SECURITY.md`](SECURITY.md) file.